-With the Business Gold card, you’re looking at an annual fee of $295 (See Rates and Fees).
-While this is higher than the Ink Business Preferred, you may request additional cards for employees with a no annual fee option.
+With the Business Gold card, you’re looking at an annual fee of $375 (See Rates & Fees).
+While this is higher than the Ink Business Preferred, you may request additional cards for employees with a no-annual-fee option.

 As with the Ink Business Preferred, the Amex Business Gold also allows you to set spending limits on employee cards.